jumpinjackie/forge-e33-mod/design/notes.md

 ### Design Notes

-- I originally wanted a cheaper cycling: 1 ability that you can only activate if you control a Gestral permanent, but I couldn't find an exist example of a card with multiple cycling abilities which suggests to me that this isn't quite doable.
+- I originally wanted a cheaper cycling: 1 ability that you can only activate if you control a Gestral permanent, but I couldn't find an existing example of a card with multiple cycling abilities which suggests to me that this isn't quite doable.

 ## Gestral Arena